mcrco/obsidian/Linear Algebra/Linear Transformations.md

 A linear transformation is a transformation that keeps grid of space straight and origin constant.

+# Matrix of a Transformation

-Constants for vector's components in linear combination of basis vectors -> remains the same for linearly transformed basis vectors.
+The constants for vector's components in linear combination of basis vectors remain the same for linearly transformed basis vectors.

 All of this means that all you need is 4 numbers to represent linear transformation: the terminal point of $\hat{i}$ and the terminal point of $\hat{j}$ after the transformation.
 Given that $\hat{i}$ lands at $(a,b)$ and $\hat{j}$ lands at $(c,d)$, you can then package the transformation into a 2x2 matrix: